9mm Handguns & Pistols

 Availability

-Shop 9mm handguns for sale at DEGuns, America's largest gun store.
+Shop easy to shoot 9mm handguns for sale at DEGuns, America's largest gun store.
 Ideal for concealed carry, self-defense or target shooting, 9mm pistols offer a perfect balance of power and velocity.
-The energy of 9mm pistol loads allows for significant expansion and penetration with hollow-point ammo.
+The energy of a 9 millimeter pistol loads allows for significant expansion and penetration with hollow-point ammo.
 Find a semi-automatic pistol that ensures your safety and enhances your shooting experience!

 Why Choose a 9mm Handgun?

 9mm handguns compromise power and manageability, offering slightly less power than larger calibers, all to maintain a small and compact type of piece.
 However, they still boast impressive magazine sizes than other small guns.
-It also helps that their recoil is significantly more manageable than other guns, making it incredibly controllable to draw and discharge in quick succession when speed is of the essence.
+Their recoil is easier to control than other guns, making it easier to quickly draw and shoot when speed is important.

 DEGuns offers the largest selection of high-quality 9mm pistols and handguns on the web.
 From concealed carry handguns, self-defense revolvers, 9mm compact guns to full size 9mm pistols, we provide detailed features and specifications for each weapon so you can find which firearm works best for your needs.